It is the last day of vacation. “I’m bad with transitions,” I announce to my family. As if that is a thing.

 I do not live very near the sea but I do walk each day along a river, and there is a heron who meets me there each day.
 I do not have all day to gaze, but I have a moment to watch him, to say hello.

-I do not have an island close by, but I can steal away on a solitary retreat outside, after dark, to gaze at the stars.
+I do not have an island a dayboat’s trip nearby, but I can steal away on a solitary retreat outside, after dark, to gaze at the stars.
 I can be brave and not chicken out of journeys which can seem, right before you leave, to be too far and potentially lonely, and I can be rewarded by solitary views into all kinds of forever.
 I can find the time and space for silence and solitude in my house and in my life and in my mind.
 And in doing so, I will create time and space for sharing, too.

 I do not have that seaside postcard view, but I have a porch with a view, where I can have my coffee on mornings which are, at least, cooler than the afternoons.
-And when those mornings grow so crisp and cool that the end of summer threatens, and the change of season brings those old sulky feelings in its wake, I can pull on my sweatshirt and remember the sweatshirt seaside mornings in July.
+And when those mornings grow so crisp and cool that the end of summer threatens, and the change of season brings those old sulky feelings in its wake, I can pull on my sweatshirt and remember the impossibly sweatshirt-cool Maine mornings in July.

 Eventually, back at home, the chill will really settle in.
 The early-winter winds will leave us little view.
 The everydays will get short and cold; there will be no lighthouse and no foghorn.
 It will, in time, get harder and harder to remember the feel of a summer seaside sojourn, and, in time, even to remember when we were a little family of six.
 I will feel sulky.

-But maybe what I’m bringing along is the knowledge of what to do.
+But maybe what I’m bringing home from Maine is some new knowledge of what to do.
 Keep the homefires burning.
 Always make sure I have some chuckles bubbling up.
 Make it fun for everyone.

-And maybe I’ll even send a text out on the Family thread, just to let them know: there’s an unexpected “Open” sign at my S’mores Station.
+And maybe, someday soon, I’ll even send a text out on the Family thread, just to let them know: there’s an unexpected “Open” sign at my S’mores Station.

 #52for52: Posting once a week, all 52 weeks of my 52nd year (10/52)